Every year, I hang up the same advent calendar that my best friend Jamie made me in high school more than 20 years ago.

 Audrey has always been involved in our reverse advent calendar as I feel that it’s crucial to teach her about the importance of helping our local community.

-Over half term we are painted the box and made a calendar so we can check off each day that we have added an item.
+Over half term we paint a box and make a calendar so we can check off each day that we have added an item.

 CAN I COUNT YOU IN?